ArthurElm/PlankApi/README.md

-For this project I use mangoDB for database.
+For this project I used mangoDB for database.
 Also installing nodemon is a good thing to do.
-I also Used Postman to do requests
+I also used Postman to do requests

 First of all I created a Shema which is an object with characteristics. (plank.js) Then, in order to use this object, I linked the file to to main file which is index.js.